MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/voice-companion-sample.md

 ### ComponentBase

 Every component in the application derives from the **ComponentBase** base class, which provides a mechanism to start and stop the component.
 All derived classes must implement **StartupCore** and **ShutdownCore** methods.
 The **CompleteStartup** and **CompleteShutdown** methods are provided by default for the class to indicate the corresponding operations are complete.
-It is the responsibility of the derived classes to call these methods when the startup or shutdown operations are complete.
+It's the responsibility of the derived classes to call these methods when the startup or shutdown operations are complete.
 Every component can be given a unique name for identification purpose in log files.

 ### AsyncResult

 There are a couple of classes that provide asynchronous implementation that are primarily used by the component base.
 Derived classes need not use them.
-Instead, it is much easier to use the **AsyncTask** class which is described below.
+Instead, it's much easier to use the **AsyncTask** class which is described below.

 ### AsyncTask